rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 The concatenation of Erzya adnominal morphology can be broken down into three layers: declensions (4.2.1.
 CASE, 4.2.2.
 NUMBER and 4.2.3.
-DEICTIC MARKERS), adnominal conjugation (4.2.4 NOMINAL CONJUGATION MARKERS) and clitic marking (4.2.5 THE CLITIC
+DEICTIC MARKERS), adnominal conjugation (4.2.4 NOMINAL CONJUGATION MARKERS) and clitic marking (4.2.5 THE CLITIC -GAK).
-%GAK).
 Due to ZERO-marking strategies in many slots of inﬂection, adnominal morphology also requires an understanding of nominal-type word-stem morphology, which can be utilized in all layers of adnominal inﬂection.
 The declension types, INDEF, POSSESSIVE and DEFINITE, the last of which might, for concatenational reasons be split into SINGULAR and PLURAL, attest inﬂection in 15, 13, 10 and 13 cases, respectively (see table 4.40).